mind-hack-zombies/The-Autonomous-HR/Git work flow/README.md

  2- next step we need to clone it down to your local machines from your personal repo .
 That click on the clone drop down and copy the link .

- 3- go over to your cmd or terminal and navigate to your desktop using cd command . type in git clone <paste url copied WITHOUT angle brackets>
+ 3- go over to your cmd or terminal and navigate to your desktop using cd command . type in
+ >>git clone <paste url copied WITHOUT angle brackets>

+While editing -

+1-Always do a pull of the repository before you edit anything . this can be done by doing a
+>>git pull

+2-when you start working on edit it is best to do a
+>>git checkout -b dev

+this creates a new branch in your personal repo called dev . and all changes you do will reflect there when you push .